Case 10: Acute Ischemic Stroke

 Monitor neurological status

-Emergency CT if deterioration occurs
+*Emergency CT if neurologic deterioration occurs

 Monitor BP